cs-uob/COMSM0085/exercises/part2/src/html5/index.md

 # HTML5

-HTML5, officially introduced in 2014, is the language for writing websites nowadays.
+HTML5, officially introduced in 2014, is the modern markup language for writing websites.

 It gets rid of a lot of historical annoyances and inconsistencies from previous versions of HTML and XML and contains a lot of new standard tags and attributes for features that individual sites had built with JavaScript or Adobe Flash in the past.
 For example, HTML5 has a `<video>` tag for a consistent way to include videos that work across different platforms and without plug-ins, and a standard way of writing a date picker or "calendar" widget.